SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 484 PRACTICUM IN TEACHING SOCIOLOGY

 Prerequisites: SOC 100 and 15 additional credit hours in Sociology; 3.0 GPA and 3.0 in Sociology.
 How sociology classes are constructed and administered.
 Instruction in lecture development, exam construction, and record keeping.
 Experience in mentoring and helping to prepare students for exams.
 Required journal and analysis paper.
 Offered occasionally.

 SOC 485 MOCK TRIAL

 Prerequisite: Upper-division standing or permission of instructor.
 Simulation of a trial court or appellate court proceeding involving teams of students acting as prosecutor/plaintiffs' attorneys, defense attorneys, and witnesses.
 Students develop case strategy, analyze evidence, integrate legal precedent, prepare a written brief, question witnesses, and present oral arguments to the court in opening and closing statements.
 Final project is a mock trial presentation held in a formal courtroom setting.
-Offered Every Semester.
+Offered occasionally.